anax4/project-todolist/README.md

 and java 8.
 files back end located at: branches / tags 'main'

 and Frontend developed using Angular, not located  branches / tags: 'master'
+  > npm intall boostrap